 Shutter Speed- length of time sensor is exposed to the light

-Most important thing to note that aperture affects DEPTH OF FIELD (distance between foreground and background) The greater the ‘depth of field’ or ‘bokeh’ (blurry background) the more realistic and appealing an image.
-This is ideal for portraits.
-However, you might want all the whole scene to be focused (landscapes).
+The most important thing to note is that Aperture affects DEPTH OF FIELD (distance between foreground and background).
+The greater the ‘depth of field’ or ‘bokeh’ (blurry background), the more realistic and appealing an image.
+This is ideal for portrait shots.
+However, you might want the whole scene to be focused (landscapes).
 You can use ‘Portrait Mode’ on iPhone to create a depth of field effect.

-Natural light to create content is free and available everyday.
+Natural light to creating content is free and available everyday.
 You can practice to see what lighting works best for your authentic content.
-In time you will learn to notice the world in always visually stimulating.
+In time you will learn to notice the world as visually stimulating.

-Time of Day – When shooting outdoors, best lighting is in the morning or an hour before sunset called golden hour.
+Time of Day – When shooting outdoors, best lighting is in the morning or an hour before sunset called the “golden hour”.
 Depending on the mood you would like to evoke through an image, you can choose to shoot during these times or mid-day when there is ‘hard light’ that creates more contrast + shadows.